 7.2Backup singers live in a world that lies just beyond the spotlight.
 Their voices bring harmony to the biggest bands in popular music, but we've had no idea who these singers are or what lives they lead, until now.

-6.7At the lowest point in his life, Richie gets a call from his estranged sister, asking him to look after his eleven-year-old niece, Sophia, for a few hours.
-During a nighttime odyssey through New York City, the two begin to bond.
+6.7At the lowest point in his life, Richie receives a call from his estranged sister, asking him to pick up his eleven-year-old niece from school.
+What begins as a simple favor turns into a nighttime odyssey through New York City, where the two form an unexpected bond.

 7.4The film chronicles Nina Simone's journey from child piano prodigy to iconic musician and passionate activist, told in her own words.